aoife-flood/enzo-e/doc/source/particle_merging/index.rst

     +--------------+--------------+--------------+------+------------------+------+

-  * A graph of Mass, Normalised momentum and No. of particles VS Time/Collapse Time. (output of data.py)
+  * A graph of Mass, Normalised momentum and No. of particles VS Time/Collapse Time. (output of data.py) Momentum in these graphs is the magnitude of the total momentum normalised by dividing by (G*M^3)/R or M*S depending on whether gravity or infall speed is used, where G is the universal gravitational constant, M is the total mass, R is the radius and s is infall speed.

     .. figure:: Mass_momentum_particles_graph_0_3centreofblock.png
           :width: 590px